ashuhatkar/ashulearn-kubernetes/01-install/install-kubernetes-with-kops-on-amzn-ec2.md

 curl -fsSL https://pkgs.k8s.io/core:/stable:/v1.28/deb/Release.key | sudo gpg --dearmor -o /etc/apt/keyrings/kubernetes-apt-keyring.gpg
 ```

 > The above command prints out the line describing the relevant repository and this is piped to <mark>sudo tee</mark> as a way of writing to <mark>/etc/apt/sources.list.d/kubernetes.list</mark>.
-Replace the <mark>apt<mark> repository definition so that <mark>apt</mark> points to the new repository instead of the Google-hosted repository.
+Replace the <mark>apt</mark> repository definition so that <mark>apt</mark> points to the new repository instead of the Google-hosted repository.
 Make sure to replace the Kubernetes minor version in the command below with the minor version you're currently using.

 ```
 echo "deb [signed-by=/etc/apt/keyrings/kubernetes-apt-keyring.gpg] https://pkgs.k8s.io/core:/stable:/v1.28/deb/ /" | sudo tee /etc/apt/sources.list.d/kubernetes.list